michaeldyrynda/founder-style/source/production.md

 title: Production
 ---

-## Forge deployment <a href="#forge-deployment" name="forge-deployment" class="text-grey">#</a>
+## Forge deployment <a class="text-grey" name="forge-deployment" href="#forge-deployment">#</a>

 When deploying applications with [Laravel Forge](https://forge.laravel.com) for the first time, do not select *Install Composer Dependencies*.

-Be sure to keep any of your production environment configuration variables up to date in the [`.env.production.example` file](https://github.com/michaeldyrynda/founder/blob/master/.env.production.example), which you can copy into your application's environment using the Forge environment interface.
+Be sure to keep any of your production environment configuration variables up to date in the [`.env.production.example` file](https://github.com/michaeldyrynda/founder/blob/master/.env.production.example), which you can copy into your application's environment using the Forge interface.

 The following deployment script should be used on a PHP 7.1 host, and can be executed once the application repository has been installed by clicking on the *Deploy Now* button.